Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Main Results

+\begin{remark} Proposition~\ref{prop:existence_p1_conti} is closely connected to Lemma~3.2 in \cite{nutz2024martingale}, which proves the existence of a martingale measure $\hat{\pi}$ satisfying \eqref{eq:pi1_property_semi_mg} and $H(\hat{\pi}\,|\,Q)<+\infty$.
+The main difference lies in the additional boundedness condition required in Assumption~\ref{assu:exsitence_mg_transport_conti}, which assumes the quotient density $\log (d\bar{\pi}/d(\mu\otimes\nu\otimes\rho))$ to be bounded.
+While this condition is not required for the existence result of \cite{nutz2024martingale}, it is needed to construct a coupling $\hat \pi$ such that $\log (d\hat{\pi}/d(\mu\otimes\nu\otimes\rho))$ is bounded, which plays a crucial role in our quantitative analysis on the Sinkhorn iteration, ensuring uniform control of the dual potentials in Theorem~\ref{thm:uniform_bound_conti}. \end{remark}

-Meanwhile, the quotient density $|\log d\hat \pi/d(\mu\otimes \nu\otimes\rho)|$ is bounded and the relative entropy to the reference measure satisfies $H(\hat \pi|Q)<+\infty$. \end{proposition} The Proposition \ref{prop:existence_p1_conti} can be proved by perturbing the martingale transport $\bar \pi$ assumed to exist in Assumption \ref{assu:exsitence_mg_transport_conti}.
+The Proposition \ref{prop:existence_p1_conti} can be proved by perturbing the martingale transport $\bar \pi$ whose existence is assumed in Assumption \ref{assu:exsitence_mg_transport_conti}.
 Note that the choice of $\bar \pi$ will affect the value of $\epsilon_p$, which further affects the bound for the convergence rate of Sinkhorn's algorithm.
-A more precise bound of convergence rate should traverse all possible choices of $\bar \pi \in \mathcal M(\mu,\nu)$, and the corresponding $\hat \pi$.
+A more precise bound for convergence rate should traverse all possible choices of $\bar \pi \in \mathcal M(\mu,\nu)$, and the corresponding $\hat \pi$.
 Now we present the convergence results of Sinkhorn's algorithm.